xmos/vocalfusion_3510_avs_setup/README.md

 2. Put the SD card in the SD card slot on the Pi and boot the Pi.
 Once the Pi boots, on the desktop, there's an option to install Raspbian.
 Check the RaspbianFull[Recommended] option and click install.

 3. Once Raspbian is installed, reboot the Pi.
-Once booted, there's a menu on the desktop prompting the user to setup wifi, keyboard setting etc. Complete all setup related steps and update the software when prompted to do so.
+Once booted, there's a menu on the desktop prompting the user to setup wifi, keyboard settings etc. Complete all setup related steps and update the software when prompted to do so.
 Reboot the Pi again.

 4. Ensure running kernel version matches headers kernel headers package.
 A typical system requires the following `--reinstall` command: